YaadavAkhilesh/YaadavAkhilesh/README.md

 ### 🌟 A passionate Web Developer and Gamer from India

 - 💻 I’m currently learning **React.js & Node.js**
-- 📺 I'm working on a large fullstack project like Freelancing and creating YouTube videos about gaming and development.
+- 📺 I'm working on a large fullstack project like Freelancing and creating YouTube videos about gaming.

 ---